garemoko/TinRepo/README.md

 * update the status of extensions in the repository
 * moderate the community discussion forum.

 Moderators are chosen from and by the community.
 They should represent the same diverse range of people represented by the community.

-Administrator
+###Administrator
 There is one administrator whose sole role is to appoint and revoke moderator privileges.
 The administrator does not choose moderators, but serves the consensus of the community.

 The administrator may or may not also be a moderator.
 Administrator privileges do not automatically confer moderator privileges.

 ##Roadmap
 Because TinRepo uses Tin Can, it is actually possible to implement this repository right now using existing freely available tools and resources.
 This isn't very user friendly though and development of specific tools to support this repository will make things easier.
 This section outlines how the repository can operate at different stages of development.
 Note that because each tool is independent, they do not need to be developed in parallel.
 A phase 1 admin tool can be used with a phase 57 reporting tool (this document doesn't go quite as far as phase 57, but you get the idea).

-Phase 0
+###Phase 0
 Phase 0 means using only existing tools for the various components of the repository.

-User interface: the TinStatement tool found at tincanapi.co.uk or the statement generator at tincanapi.com
+**User interface:** the TinStatement tool found at tincanapi.co.uk or the statement generator at tincanapi.com

-Moderator interface: moderators can use the statement viewer at tincanapi.com to view extensions which have been submitted, and then one of the statement generator to tools to change their status.
+**Moderator interface:** moderators can use the statement viewer at tincanapi.com to view extensions which have been submitted, and then one of the statement generator to tools to change their status.

-Administrator interface: the administrator can use TinStatement at tincanapi.co.uk to grant and revoke moderator status (the statement generator at tincanapi.com does not support agent objects).
+**Administrator interface:** the administrator can use TinStatement at tincanapi.co.uk to grant and revoke moderator status (the statement generator at tincanapi.com does not support agent objects).
 He can use the statement viewer to check who has been granted or revoked moderator privileges previously.

-LRS: the LRS can simply be the public LRS at tincanapi.com
+**LRS:** the LRS can simply be the public LRS at tincanapi.com

-Reporting tools: the statement viewer can be used as a reporting tool.
+**Reporting tools:** the statement viewer can be used as a reporting tool.
 This is very basic, but will allow users who know what they are doing to get most of the required information out.

-Community forum: the issues section of this Github repository.
+**Community forum:** the issues section of this Github repository.

-Phase 1
+###Phase 1
-Phase one is customised versions of existing tools to focus on the functions required for the component.
+Phase 1 is customised versions of existing tools to focus on the functions required for the component.

-User interface: a restricted version of TinStatement that sets and hides the LRS endpoint, verb and object type and restricts the activity definition type to those defined in the profile.
+**User interface:** a restricted version of TinStatement that sets and hides the LRS endpoint, verb and object type and restricts the activity definition type to those defined in the profile.

-Moderator interface: another restricted version of TinStatement the same as the user interface except that moderators can choose from a range of moderator verbs defined in the profile.
+**Moderator interface:** another restricted version of TinStatement the same as the user interface except that moderators can choose from a range of moderator verbs defined in the profile.
 Moderators can use the reporting tools to check what extensions exist.

-Administrator interface: a third restricted version of TinStatement where the verbs to choose from are the administrator verbs defined in the profile and the statement object is an agent.
+**Administrator interface:** a third restricted version of TinStatement where the verbs to choose from are the administrator verbs defined in the profile and the statement object is an agent.

-LRS: an instance of a standard Tin Can LRS specifically set up as the repository end point.
+**LRS:** an instance of a standard Tin Can LRS specifically set up as the repository end point.

-Reporting tools: a basic version of the reporting tool with no search facility and limited filtering.
+**Reporting tools:** a basic version of the reporting tool with no search facility and limited filtering.

-Community forum: a forum specifically created for the repository.
+**Community forum:** a forum specifically created for the repository.

-Phase 2
+###Phase 2
 Phase 2 is a full version of each component as described in this document.

-User interface: the phase 1 tool will have its UI reviewed and have help text added.
+**User interface:** the phase 1 tool will have its UI reviewed and have help text added.

-Moderator interface: a modified version of the reporting tool will be integrated with the phase 1 moderator interface so that moderators can find extensions and then click a button to open the moderator interface in a new window with the details of the selected extension filled in as the object of the statement.
+**Moderator interface:** a modified version of the reporting tool will be integrated with the phase 1 moderator interface so that moderators can find extensions and then click a button to open the moderator interface in a new window with the details of the selected extension filled in as the object of the statement.
 This modified reporting tool can share the same code base as the main reporting tool, but the button to perform moderator actions will be hidden for non moderators.

-Administrator interface: a new tool based on the phase 1 moderator tool backend but with a reporting tool front end.
+**Administrator interface:** a new tool based on the phase 1 moderator tool backend but with a reporting tool front end.
 This reporting tool front end will allow the administrator to find non moderators who have registered extensions and promote them to moderators or find moderators and revoke their moderator privileges.
 This tool will require the administrator to enter LRS credentials and actor details before use.

-LRS: a custom LRS which only accepts valid statements as defined in the profile and reporting tool component description above.
+**LRS:** a custom LRS which only accepts valid statements as defined in the profile and reporting tool component description above.

-Reporting tool: as phase one but with fully featured filtering and searching.
+**Reporting tool:** as phase one but with fully featured filtering and searching.

-Community forum: as phase 1.
+**Community forum:** as phase 1.

+###Phase X
 Additional features and phases will be added as new requirements become apparent with use of the system.